luizbgomide/EclipsePhase2e-ptbr/src/09/03-the-new-economy.md

 ## The Role of Rep

 A common assumption is that the new economy is just the old capitalist market with reputation acting as a new virtual currency.
 This confusion is fundamentally wrong.
 Reputation is not a thing someone buys or sells.
 Without currency to buy services from each other, autonomists rely on mutual aid, the free exchange of favors.
-These exchanges can be straightfoward and even: you fix my motorbike and I'll code this app for you in return.
+These exchanges can be straightfoward and even: you fix my motorbike and I’ll code this app for you in return.
 This works well for small groups where everyone knows each other.
 Practicing mutual aid on a larger scale, with people you don't directly know, or with an asymmetric exchange, is more challenging.
 This is where reputation comes in.
 Rep scores let you judge whether to allocate your time helping someone you don't know and help you acquire support from strangers.

 John Venusian fresh off the shuttle can visit a pub and pull from the public stock without a credit check.
-Ying Martian can hog the station's telescopes for a few extra hours since she's helped out the Barsoomians on a few occasions.
+Ying Martian can hog the station’s telescopes for a few extra hours since she’s helped out the Barsoomians on a few occasions.
 Wei Hypercorp may expect to get a top-of-the-line biomorph when he egocasts in, but his credits are useless here, so he gets stuck in a case.
-Eva Anarchista has a solid rep, so she gets collective approval to borrow the hab's shuttle for a few hours, no questions asked.
+Eva Anarchista has a solid rep, so she gets collective approval to borrow the hab’s shuttle for a few hours, no questions asked.
 When the venerated artist A. Germanotta asks to borrow the entire Lafayette habitat for a month, the residents agree, because she is known for creating tremendous art pieces that benefit her participants.

 This is the range of reputation.
 Those who have a need are recognized and provided for.
 As our peers applaud or condemn activities, we establish a pattern.
 Community service, works of art, products exchanged, designs released to the public, funny or insightful media content, and even just making a neighbor smile can all boost reputation.
 Meanwhile, anti-social or destructive behavior, breaking community rules, or harassment can pull a reputation down.
 It all hinges on recognized contributions to the community.